MCausc78/stoat.py/docs/api.rst

 .. class:: SystemEvent

-    A union of all system events that message may hold.
+    An union of all system events that message may hold.

     The following classes are included in this union: